Yash-Barjatya/EE604-Assignments/README.md

-This repository consists my solution to the assignments of EE604 (Image Processing) course offered at IIT Kanpur by Prof T.Sandhan during 2023-2024 Semester I
+This repository contains my solution to the assignments of EE604 (Image Processing) course offered at IIT Kanpur by Prof T.Sandhan during 2023-2024 Semester I